ajfisher/ajfisher.me/src/content/posts/2010-06-23-why-google-is-a-more-typical-business-than-you-think.md

 layout: post.hbt
 slug: why-google-is-a-more-typical-business-than-you-think
 title: Why Google is a more "typical" business than you think
-tags:
-- cloud computing
-- linux
-- web
-- desktop
-- Enterprise IT
-- google
-- Mac
+tags: cloud computing, linux, web, desktop, OS, google
 featureimage: /img/posts/keyboard.jpg
 imageby: Willian Hook
 imagelink: https://www.flickr.com/photos/williamhook/2971294143/
+listimage: /img/posts/keyboard.jpg
 ---

 There's been some interesting reportage over the last couple of weeks around whether Google's decision to remove Windows from internal use as a supported desktop has wider ramifications for the future of Windows in business.
 The Linux and Mac press have been crowing; suggesting that CIOs take Google's lead and kill off their dependence on the Microsoft OS.